 4-210.
-Grounds for revocation, suspension and refusal to renew; notice; complaints; hearings
+Grounds for revocation, suspension and refusal to renew; notice; complaints; hearings; defense

 A. After notice and hearing, the director may suspend, revoke or refuse to renew any license issued pursuant to this chapter for any of the following reasons:

-1. There occurs on the licensed premises repeated acts of violence or disorderly conduct.
+1. There occurs on the licensed premises repeated acts of violence.

 2. The licensee fails to satisfactorily maintain the capability, qualifications and reliability requirements of an applicant for a license prescribed in section 4-202 or 4-203.